 - Safety Pin

-S & J Hardware also added 2 Loris Antiseptic Alcohol Pads to top off this pre-made first aid kit.
-If I could make my own suggestion here, take a small ziplock and add a small amount of your go to medicine for headache / fever.
-Just mark the expiry date and check your pack from time to time to replenish or replace meds as needed.
-This is not something you’ll usually find in a pre-made kit, probably for liability reasons.
-By covering headache and fever, we can remove some of the more basic medical issues that can slow you down.
+S & J Hardware added 2 Loris Antiseptic Alcohol Pads to finalize this pre-made first aid kit.
+If I could make my suggestion here, take a small ziplock and add a small amount of your go-to medicine for headache/fever.
+Just mark the expiry date and check your pack occasionally to replenish or replace meds as needed.
+Pain relievers are not something you’ll find in a pre-made kit, probably for liability reasons.
+With headaches and fevers now covered with pain meds, we can remove some of the more basic medical issues that can slow you down.

 Emergency Blanket

-This is that standard reflective emergency blanket that seems to be in any kit.
-I have a love hate relationship with these yet I always carry one.
-It’s hard not to, they hardly take up any space or weight.
-My inspiration to carry them also stems from the military who issue these blankets to their troops.
-It’s to maintain warmth even in the heat of the dessert.
+My inspiration to carry them stems from the military, who issue these blankets to their troops.
+It’s to maintain warmth even in the heat of the desert.
 Why?
 With enough loss of blood, these blankets help maintain core body temperature.
-They come in handy for many a situation and the reflective side doubles as a giant signalling device.
+They come in handy for many situations, and the reflective side doubles as a giant signalling device.

-The hate aspect of my take on these stems from the fact that most of these blankets can be very cheap or flimsy.
-It won’t be very useful when it tears and many of them will not re-pack either.
-S & J Hardware took that into consideration and included a second blanket.
+The hate aspect of my take on these stems from the fact that most emergency blankets can be cheap or flimsy.
+It won’t be helpful when it tears, and many of these do not re-pack either.
+S & J Hardware considered that and included a second blanket.

-Let’s address this second blanket which is made by Lifeheat.
-This blanket is a very heavy grade: 3 ply, 2.5 mil to be exact.
+This second blanket made by Lifeheat is a heavy grade: 3-ply, 2.5 mils to be exact.
 It is strong enough that two people can carry out a third using it as a makeshift stretcher!
 That also means the potential to double as a tarp shelter for cover from the elements.
 It would provide 72″ x 48″ as a tarp.
-The weight on this item, 140 grams!
-You just can’t beat that and it makes for an outstanding piece of kit to carry.
+The weight of this item is 140 grams!
+You just can’t beat this!
+It makes for an outstanding piece of kit to carry.

 Food and Water

-Don’t panic folks.
-We can survive for about 3 days without water and 1-3 months without food!
-Nonetheless, we can prevent all kinds of short term discomfort both mentally and physically by covering these bases.
+Don’t panic!
+We can survive for about three days without water and 1-3 months without food!
+Nonetheless, we can prevent all kinds of short-term discomfort, both mentally and physically, by covering these bases.
 The budget bug out bag comes well stocked in this department.

 Water

-First and foremost, the kit comes with a 1 litre Nalgene water bottle.
-These are quality, dishwasher safe and BPA free bottles.
-Hopefully you have enough time to fill up before heading out.
-If not, the included GSI stainless cup (591 ml) with fold out handles is the perfect vessel to boil water for safe consumption.
-Can’t get a fire going, no problem!
-The kit also comes with 10 water purification tablets – each tablet treating 1 litre of water.
+First and foremost, the kit comes with a 1-litre Nalgene water bottle.
+These are quality, dishwasher safe and BPA-free bottles.
+Hopefully, you have enough time to fill up before heading out.
+If not, the included GSI stainless cup (591 ml) with fold-out handles is the perfect vessel to boil water for safe consumption.
+Having trouble getting a fire going – no problem!
+The kit also comes with ten water purification tablets.
+Each tablet treats 1 litre of water.

-Let’s put 2 and 2 together: A 1 Litre bottle with a tablet that treats 1 Litre of water is about as easy as it gets when its time to make safe drinking water from an unknown source.
-In other words, the kit is pretty self explanatory.
-If you want to dive into water in more detail, my post Safe Drinking Water covers it in great detail.
+Let’s put 2 and 2 together: A 1-litre bottle with a tablet that treats 1 litre of water is about as easy as it gets when the time comes to make safe drinking water from an unknown source.
+In other words, the kit is pretty self-explanatory.
+If you want to dive into water purification in more detail, my post on Safe Drinking Water covers it in great detail.

 Electrolytes

-It’s too hard to decide between food or water on this one so it gets its own category:) Included are 2 pouches of Gatorade in Fruit Punch flavour.
-Powder form.
-Needless to say, we have our electrolytes covered and it helps if we are on the move, are dehydrated or perspiring.
+It’s too hard to decide between food or water on this one, so it gets its category:) Included are two pouches of powdered Gatorade in Fruit Punch flavour.
+It covers our electrolyte needs and helps if we are on the move, dehydrated or perspiring.

-It’s obviously consumed with water.
-What’s not so obvious is it also helps with taste which is notoriously bad when using purification tablets.
-The sugars and/or calories in the packets double as a food source not to mention a fast acting source of energy.
+Consume the electrolytes with water.
+What’s not so obvious is it also helps with taste, which is notoriously bad when using purification tablets.
+The sugars and/or calories in the packets double as a food source, not to mention a fast-acting energy source.

 Yes, the kit even comes with food.
 You’ll find this is always in the form of an MRE (Meals Ready to Eat).
-Generally, MREs mean add hot water right into the MRE’s own container, close it back up and wait a set amount of time.
-Dinner is served.
+Generally, MREs mean adding hot water right into the MRE’s container, closing it back up and waiting a set amount of time.
+Dinner is now ready.

-This one in particular is from MRE Star.
-A brand that supplies all branches of the US government.
-These meals are of high quality and nutrition, fully cooked food, no preservatives and all done to military specs.
+The one inside the survival bag is from MRE Star.
+This brand supplies all branches of the US government.
+These meals are of high quality and nutrition.
+Already fully cooked food, no preservatives and all done to military specs.
 The one in my pack is Menu 7, Pasta with Marinara Sauce and Veggie Crumble.

 Each Individual Meal Kit Includes: